developer-onizuka/mongoDB_replicaSet/README.md

 # mongoDB_replicaSet

+# 0. Requesties
-Create the k8s cluster in which pods can access to other virtual machines.
+- Create the k8s cluster in which pods can access to other virtual machines.
 See https://github.com/developer-onizuka/iptables_SNAT

-Create the Ops Manager and mongoDB replicaSets.
+- Create the Ops Manager and mongoDB replicaSets.
 See https://github.com/developer-onizuka/mongoDB_opsManager

 | Virtual Machine | IPaddress | Function |
 | --- | --- | --- |